OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/shared/Hardware-Overview-Component-90-Omega-operating-system.md

 ### The Operating system

-The Omega2 runs the Linux Embedded Development Environment (LEDE) operating system, a distribution based on OpenWRT.
-This distribution gives the Omega2 access to the OPKG functionality, allowing you to download packages to enhance your experience.
+The Omega2 runs the OpenWRT Linux operating system, based on the OpenWRT 18.06 release.
+OpenWRT is excellent for embedded Linux and networking applications.
+Included with OpenWRT is the OPKG package manager, that allows easy download and installation of various packages to extend the functionality of your device.